SumSubstance/KYC-Android-Release/README.md

   Migrate to AndroidX
   Zoom8 is available

-More info about version 2.5.x see by the link: https://github.com/SumSubstance/KYC-Android-Release/tree/2.5.x
+Documentation for 2.5.x versions: https://github.com/SumSubstance/KYC-Android-Release/tree/2.5.x

 More info about Liveness you can see by the link: https://github.com/SumSubstance/KYC-Android-Release/blob/master/LIVENESS.md